City of Meridian Arrest Report June 13, 2023

 Shootings

-Meridian Police responded to 10 shots fired calls and when Officers arrived on scene, only 1 showed any evidence found to support the calls.
+Meridian Police responded to 1 shots fired calls and when Officers arrived on scene, there wasn’t any evidence found to support the calls.

-At 9:43 AM on June 11, 2023, Meridian Police responded to a shooting in the 900 block of 45thAvenue.
-One vehicle was struck by gunfire, the case is currently under investigation.

 MERIDIAN, Miss.
 (WTOK) -